alonitac/DevOpsJan22/20_artifact_repositories/nexus-tutorial.md

 Create a Jenkins Pipeline that builds the `fantastic_ascii` package.
 General guidelines:

 - The pipeline is triggered **manually** from Jenkins dashboard.
 - The pipeline checks is the package version specified in `setup.py` exists in Nexus.
 If it doesn't exist, the pipeline builds and upload the package (as done in the two sections above).
+- Store Nexus username and password as a Jenkins credential and use them with `withCredentials()`.

 ### Install Python dependencies from Nexus repo